Kathy Acker: Posthumous reputation

 book's events are situated in August–September 2017.
 In 2019, Amy Scholder and Douglas A. Martin co-edited Kathy Acker: The Last Interview and Other Conversations.
 Kate Zambreno wrote on Kathy Acker in her essay "New York City, Summer 2013" published as part of the collection Screen Tests (Harpers Collins, 2019).
 The essay was originally published in Icon edited by Amy Scholder (Feminist Press, 2014).
+A number of other contemporary writers have described Acker as a key influence, including Isabel Waidner and Joanna Walsh.
+Kathleen Hanna recalled in her 2024 memoir Rebel Girl that a conversation with Acker in which she told her to start a band compelled her to start making music.

 Between May 1, 2019 and August 4, 2019, the exhibition I, I, I, I, I, I, I, Kathy Acker was held at the Institute of Contemporary Arts, London.
 The exhibition featured works by more than 40 artists, such as Reza Abdoh, Johanna Hedva and Reba Maybury.
 In 2020, Grove Press issued a new edition of Portrait of an Eye, with an introduction by Kate Zambreno.

 In November, 2022, the 25th anniversary of Acker's death, the Canadian journalist Jason McBride published Eat Your Mind: The Radical Life and Work of Kathy Acker, the first authorized full-length biography of Acker.

 Works based on her works

 Steven Shaviro transformed Kathy Acker's works into an electronic literature piece, Doom Patrols in 1998.
 This was originally published in Beehive and is archived at The NEXT Museum, Library, and Preservation Space.
-Catherine Lacey (author)'s novel Biography of X is a fictional biography loosely based on aspects of Kathy Acker's life and work and uses appropriated texts as in Acker's work.
+Catherine Lacey's novel Biography of X is a fictional biography loosely based on aspects of Kathy Acker's life and work and uses appropriated texts as in Acker's work.